SR-Hossain/image2textSR/README.md

 <code>image2textSR</code>
 on terminal and voila, see the magic!!!

+Use cursor to select area to copy and then click on the tick mark to confirm the selection...

 Tips: I would recommend that make a custom shortcut in your distro for terminal command...

 <h1>I have used flameshot as screenshot tool here...
 Take a tour in <a href="https://github.com/flameshot-org/flameshot">the github page</a> of flameshot.....</h1>